-The Web page includes the Notice of Rulemaking and Draft Rules.
+The web page includes the Notice of Rulemaking and Draft Rules.

-DEQ will hold a public hearing on the proposed rule amendments on
+DEQ will hold a (virtual) public hearing on the proposed rule amendments on DATE at TIME at location/ via Zoom (insert link).

 The comment period closes at 4 p.m. on DATE, MONTH, YEAR.
-DEQ plans to take the final proposal, including any modifications made in response to public comments, to the Environmental Quality Commission for decision at its MONTH YEAR meeting in Portland.
+DEQ plans to take the final proposal, including any modifications made in response to public comments, to the Environmental Quality Commission for decision at its MONTH YEAR hybrid meeting in [location].

 If you have questions or comments, please contact.
 RULE WRITER NAME, PHONE NO., EMAIL.